 National Seniors believes that electricity is an essential service.
-We would argue that a continuous supply of electricity to vulnerable consumers should not be compromised by the introduction of cost-reflective pricing.
-The proposal to introduce a peak demand tariff, poses a number of potential issues for vulnerable consumers, such as pensioners, who survive on low fixed incomes.
+A continuous supply of electricity to vulnerable consumers should not be compromised by the introduction of cost-reflective pricing or from any on-going adjustments to electricity pricing.

+National Seniors questions whether seniors, particularly those who survive on low fixed incomes, will have the capacity to adapt to peak demand tariffs.
 Pensioners are extremely price sensitive.
 They tend to limit their energy consumption as a means of reducing their living costs and have little discretionary income with which to absorb increased costs.

-Yet, as the CSIRO modelling confirms it is low-use / low-income consumers who will be most at risk of experiencing the largest increases in their power bills as a result of cost-reflective pricing.
-It is disappointing to note also that three of the four household types shown to be likely to experience higher prices as a result of the peak demand tariff (Cohorts 2, 3 and 8) are those whose characteristics match relatively closely with pensioner households.
+Yet, as the CSIRO modelling carried out for Energex confirms it is low-use / lowincome consumers who will be most at risk of experiencing the largest increases in their power bills as a result of cost-reflective pricing (this has been highlighted within the issues paper).
+It is disappointing to note also that household types likely to experience higher prices as a result of the peak demand tariff are those whose characteristics match relatively closely with pensioner households.